ItaloBrothers: 2005–08: Musical beginnings

 The band was founded in November 2005, the three band members having already made music together since 2003.
 Their first official release was "The Moon", an italo-dance track released in July 2006 on an EP by their label Zooland called Zooland Italo EP.
 In 2007, they gained growing popularity with the release of "Moonlight Shadow", a cover version of the 1980 release of the same name by Mike Oldfield and a cooperation with German dance group Tune Up! called "Colours of the Rainbow".

 In 2006 and 2007, they also released various remixes of songs by other musicians for which they re-recorded the vocals and published them as "Italobrothers New Voc Rmx".
+Sometime in 2008, they released a cover of (I Just) Died In Your Arms by Cutting Crew and Learning To Fly by Tom Petty and the Heartbreakers, but those two songs were never released onto streaming services or CDs.
 Their next two releases, "Counting Down the Days" and "Where Are You Now?", established a fanbase throughout Europe.

 2009–2010: Commercial success in Scandinavia

 A new single, "So Small", which is a cover of the Carrie Underwood song of the same name, was published in November 2009.
 It is the only single that was directly available on CD.
 Another release, the digital Love is on Fire EP, was released in March 2010.

 The song "Stamp on the Ground", which was originally released in September 2009, was selected as official song for the Norwegian Russefeiring event 2010.
 The song was therefore re-released in Scandinavia and became a huge success, reaching the Top 20 in Norway and Denmark.
 The song also gained a chart position in Sweden and in the dance charts of Switzerland and Austria.
 The song was certified gold for 15,000 sold units in Denmark.

 Following the success of "Stamp on the Ground", an album called Stamp! was released in December 2010 which contains all to this point released singles and five new tracks.
 One of this tracks with the title "Upside Down" was said to be a copy of the Russian singer Reda's track "Ja budu s Taboj".
 Her label DaTa Music took proceedings against the further release of the track, but the end of this lawsuit is unknown.

 A follow-up single called "Radio Hardcore" was released in December 2010 and was able to recreate the success of "Stamp on the Ground" in Denmark.